 Experience

-As with any job, MRI technologists with more experience are compensated better than the technologists just starting out.
-Junior-level MRI techs can expect annual dividends up to $83,000, while employees with five or more years of experience in the field earn dollar figures as high as $109,682, according to Talent.
+Like any job, MRI technologists with more experience earn higher pay than those just starting.
+Junior MRI techs can earn up to $83,000 a year.
+Those with five or more years of experience can make as much as $109,682, says Talent.
 Senior professionals or those working in leadership roles earn even more.

 Specialization and Education